 Among the outdoor and indoor projects featured in the publication are, Foray into Chromatic Zones (at Hayward Gallery, London, 2015); Escalade Beyond Chromatic Lands (at the 57th Venice Biennale, Venice, 2017); Hop, Skip, Jump, and Fly.
 Escape from Gravity (at High Line, New York, 2017–2018); and Proserpine en chrysalide (at Versailles Gardens, Versailles, 2017–2018).

-There is a particular focus on Lifelines, Hicks’ most recent retrospective hold at the Centre Pompidou in Paris (Spring 2018) that the book documents thoroughly and considers as a case study for the artist’s practice.
+There is a particular focus on Lifelines, Hicks’ most recent retrospective held at the Centre Pompidou in Paris (Spring 2018) that this book documents in depth and considers as a case study for her practice.

 Published in the Hapax Series.